-Mondello Park is Ireland's only permanent motor racing circuit and, as such, has held a crucial role in developing the country's two and four-wheeled stars over the years.
-Now owned by former racer and Lola owner Martin Birrane, the circuit has gone from strength to strength after a period of financial struggle.
+Mondello Park is Ireland's first and only permanent motor racing circuit and, as such, has held a crucial role in developing the country's two and four-wheeled stars over the years.

-Ireland has a rich history of racing – with motorsport initially banned in mainland Britain, it was the Emerald Isle which held the first events in the early 1900s.
+Ireland has a rich history of racing; with motorsport initially banned in mainland Britain, it was the Emerald Isle which held the first events in the early 1900s.
 A variety of street and closed public road circuits were used across both the Republic and Northern Ireland, but with increasing safety risks, one by one they died out.
-With Dundoyne closing in 1966, Ireland had a pressing need for a replacement.
+With the last of these at Dundoyne closing in 1966 and only the temporary facilities at Dublin’s Phoenix Park remaining, Ireland had a pressing need for a replacement.

-In 1968, Mondello Park opened to the west of Dublin at Naas in County Kildare.
-The original 0.7 mile (1.15 km) circuit was tiny but met the immediate needs of circuit racers, however was soon extended, with a longer 1.2 miles (1.9 km) course opening the following year.
-Despite its relatively modest size, the big-block F5000 cars were soon a feature, with the first Guards Championship race being held in July 1969.
+In 1969 the Duckhams Loop was added as the second phase of development, bringing the lap length up to 1.156 miles / 1.860km.
+Still relatively modest in size compared to other tracks, Mondello nevertheless soon attracted the big-block F5000 cars as a feature, with the first Guards Championship race being held in July 1969.
 David Hobbs sped to victory in a Surtees TS5 in what was to be a regular fixture on the calendar until 1974.

 While the largely overseas visitors from F5000 proved popular with the crowds, it took a little longer for the national racing scene to establish itself.
 However, the introduction of Formula Ford in the 1970s proved the catalyst for a series of young drivers to begin to emerge as bright prospects for the international stage.
 Derek Daly, David Kennedy and Bernard Devaney all cut their teeth at Mondello before going on to successful careers.
 All three now have corners on the circuit named in their honour.